-This week we are featuring RSV (Respiratory Syncytial Virus) – an illness of the lungs and breathing passages, that is a major cause of respiratory illness in school-aged children and is most commonly spread during the school season (autumn through spring).
+Respiratory Syncytial Virus or RSV infection is an illness of the lungs and breathing passages.
+It's a major cause of respiratory illness in school-aged children and is most commonly spread during the school season (autumn through spring).

 Palivizumab; Respiratory syncytial virus immune globulin.